 Seriously, undoing Americans' traveling reputation will be an uphill battle thanks to our less than stellar behavior abroad.
 Don’t believe us?
 Consider the fact that 64 percent of Americans admitted to urinating in public pools in a 2016 survey, while 69 percent admitted to stealing extra hotel toiletries and 13 percent admitted to skipping out on a bill.

 Yeah, we are bad.
 Really, really bad.
 Keep scrolling for a few more horror stories of Americans abroad.

 Steven Cho, arrested in Thailand for throwing feces at airport staff

-In a recent example of American tourists behaving badly, Steven Cho, a man from New York, was arrested on Jan.
-8 after he allegedly stripped down to his birthday suit, began screaming at the staff at Phuket International Airport, and even threw his feces at them.
+In a recent example of American tourists behaving badly, Steven Cho, a man from New York, was arrested in January 2018 after he allegedly stripped down to his birthday suit, began screaming at the staff at Phuket International Airport, and even threw his feces at them.
 According to the Daily Mail, Cho told local authorities he had “taken too many sex drugs,” which included Viagra, before the incident.
 Cho apologized for the incident and agreed to pay damages.

 Unidentified couple, arrested in Italy for carving their names into Rome’s Colosseum